aenarete/KiteSimulators.jl/test/testplan.md

 - that the trajectories are within the acceptable range

 Test saving and loading of a log file.
+- save the log file under a new name - FAILS

 Test plotting:
 ```